-There’s no point in bringing a GPS unit from home to Costa Rica unless you purchase a supplemental data and map set ($89-$139 from companies like Navsat, SmartWays or EasyFind).
-GPS units sold in the U.S., Canada or Europe typically do not include detailed routeable data for Costa Rica.
+There was never any point bringing a GPS unit from home to Costa Rica unless you purchased a supplemental data and map set ($89-$139 from companies like Navsat, SmartWays or EasyFind) because GPS units sold in the U.S., Canada or Europe typically do not include detailed routeable data for Costa Rica.

 Of course you’ll get satellite data and know that you are precisely 9.568507 degrees north, 84.593600 degrees west, and I can tell you off the top of my head that that’s Playa Hermosa but without a base map and routing info your GPS will simply show a green arrow in the middle of a yellow screen (with maybe some blue indicating the ocean if you’re lucky).